 Will a high gain antenna help transmit through obstacles if the radio path is non-line-of-sight (non-LOS)?

-Generally speaking, a 6dB improvement in the link budget will double the range in an LOS environment (8dBi gain antenna compared to a 2.1dBi gain di-pole antenna).
-To double the range in non-line of sight conditions it takes at least 12dB of additional receive sensitivity or transmit power.
+Generally speaking, a 6dB improvement in the link budget will double the range in a LOS environment (8dBi gain antenna compared to a 21 dBi gain di-pole antenna).
+To double the range in non-line of sight conditions it takes at least 12 dB of additional receive sensitivity or transmit power.